liujing007/tsvm/README.md

 # tsvm
-Trasnductive Support Vector Machines sistaTSVM.m is the main program for dealing with SISTA DB.
+Transductive Support Vector Machines sistaTSVM.m is the main program for dealing with SISTA DB.
 If you want to change the data, modify the mat file loaded.
 The trasductive function can be detailed in tsvmR.m file.

-For Further detail please contact me
+For Further details please contact me
 Jorge Espinosa
 jeespinosa@elpoli.edu.co